 So, do accountants need to be registered?

 Incredible as it may seem, accountants don’t need to be registered.
 There’s no central register of accountants and tax advisers.
-Even more worrying, you don’t need formal qualifications to offer tax advice.
-That basically means anyone can set up a firm to offer specialist services!
+Even more worrying, you don’t yet need formal qualifications to offer tax advice (although this is being reviewed and may change at some point).
+That basically means anyone and his dog can set up a firm to offer specialist accounting services!

 Can accountants be registered?